HUBioDataLab/DrugApp/README.md

     * **drug_indication** folder contains FDA-approved and FDA-unapproved drug indication pairs together with all features.
 One-hot encoded version of categorical features are also provided.
 FDA-approved and FDA-unapproved drugs are represented in the column called "Label" in binary classification format (i.e., 1:approved, 0:unapproved).
     * **to_be_predicted** folder contains drug indication pairs together with all features for ongoing clinical trials.
     * **unique_drugs** folder contains unique FDA-approved and FDA-unapproved drugs together with randomly selected indications and all other features used for the construction of model as well as for the determination of evaluation metrics and feature importances.
-*	**scripts** folder includes script files required for the construction of model as well as for the determination of evaluation metrics and feature importances.
+*	**scripts** folder includes script files required for the construction of model for predicting drug approval as well as for the determination of evaluation metrics and feature importances.
 *	**results** folder contains prediction results of all disease groups for ongoing clinical trials.

 **Dependencies:**